 Everyone who knows me knows that popcorn is my favorite food.
-I have it most nights after the kids are in bed, so dressing up as popcorn has been on costume short list for years.
+I have popcorn most nights after the kids are in bed, so dressing up as popcorn for Halloween has been on costume short list for years.
 This year I finally made it happen with the DIY Popcorn Costume!

 Measure Twice – Cut Once

-Begin the DIY Popcorn Costume by taking your measurements and cutting your fabric.
+Begin the DIY Popcorn Costume by taking your measurements and cutting your fabric for the skirt.

 Measure your hips and subtract 3”.
 For me, that is 43”-3”= 40”.
 Then divide that number by 2= 20” is the width of your rectangles.